geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/raster/index.rst

 As you can see, there is a performance cost to using floating point values to rasters, so be wary, and use :math:`\mathbb{Z}`\-based rasters whenever possible.

-.. _NoData:
+.. _NoData-0.9.0:

 NoData
 ------

 Conceptually, NoData values in a raster represent cells which do not contain any data.
 Having a NoData value allows there to be a representation of not just values, but the absence of values as well.
 Often times when rendering rasters, you will want regions with NoData values to be transparent, to visually represent that there is no data; consider a raster that describes values inside of a complex city border.
 While the Extent_ of the raster is rectangular, the boundry containing the data is a complex polygon.
 So the Extent could be a box that encloses the border polygon, and all cell values outside of that border polygon could be set to NoData.

-NoData values are represented differently for each `Raster Type`_:
+NoData values are represented differently for each `Raster Type-0.9.0`_:

 :TypeBit: ``0:Byte``
 :TypeByte: ``Byte.MinValue`` (``byteNODATA`` in code)